 Stand amidst twisted pinnacles of rock.
 Gaze at the wind-scraped landscape of the badlands where the Red Deer River cuts deeply into the ancient river delta.
 It is almost impossible to picture the place now known as Dinosaur Provincial Park as a subtropical paradise filled with towering redwoods, palm trees and giant ferns.
 It’s even harder to imagine the giant beasts that flourished here some 75 million years ago.

-Today this place is world famous for its dinosaur fossil finds.
+Today Dinosaur Provincial Park is world famous for its dinosaur fossil finds.
 So much so that UNESCO designated it a World Heritage Site in 1979.
 A mind-boggling number of species have been found here – 40 and counting – but what really puts it over the top is that the bonebeds have yielded more than 300 specimens, which grace museums around the world.
-The park has also been designated a Natural Preserve to protect the extensive fossil fields and the valley’s fragile environment, an complicated mix of badlands and cottonwood river habitat.
+The park has also been designated a Natural Preserve to protect the extensive fossil fields and the valley’s fragile environment, a complex mix of badlands and cottonwood river habitat.

 Access to much of the park is restricted to the palaeontologists who converge every year for the ten-week bone digging season.
-It’s against the rules for the rest of us to collect or dig for bones anywhere in the park.
-But the Royal Tyrrell Museum’s Field Station and the folks who run the park have put together a plethora of cool things to do.
-Check out the outdoor exhibits.
-Take part in an interpretive program.
-Hop on a bus tour.
-Go on a fossil safari.
-Choose from one of five self-guided hikes.
-Plan to spend at least a couple of days here.
-Lots of camping nearby.
+It’s against the rules for the rest of us to collect or dig for bones anywhere in the park without a guide.
+But the Royal Tyrrell Museum’s Field Station and the folks who run the park have put together a ton of cool things to do.

 Badlands.
 Big.
 Bones.
 Beds.
 Here’s your Dinosaur Provincial Park Checklist!